Guardian Heroes

-Guardian Heroes (Note: In Japanese: (ガーディアン ヒーローズ, Gādian Hīrōzu)) is a 1996 beat 'em up RPG video game developed by Treasure and published by Sega for the Sega Saturn video game console.
-The game resembles other 2D side-scrolling games such as Final Fight or Golden Axe, but with action role-playing elements.
+Guardian Heroes (Note: In Japanese: (ガーディアン ヒーローズ, Gādian Hīrōzu)) is a 1996 beat 'em up action role-playing video game developed by Treasure and published by Sega for the Sega Saturn video game console.
+The game resembles other beat 'em ups such as Final Fight or Golden Axe, but with action role-playing elements.
 The development team called it a "fighting RPG".

 The game allows players to alter the storyline through their actions, such as choosing between a number of branching paths, leading to multiple endings, and killing civilians and enemies, leading to changes in the Karma meter.
 The music was composed by Nazo² Suzuki and Norio Hanzawa.
 Hideki Matsutake, a former member of electronic music band Yellow Magic Orchestra, is credited as playing the synthesizer for the score.
 It is considered a cult classic of the beat 'em up genre.
 A sequel was released in 2004 for the Game Boy Advance entitled Advance Guardian Heroes.
 A remastered version of Guardian Heroes was released for the Xbox 360 in 2011.